What to Put in a Pet First Aid KitLast updated: August 02, 2016

 - Doxycycline (5 mg/lb) is also helpful for respiratory problems.

-- If puppies are still nursing, use Amoxicillin/Clavamox until they are over 4 weeks old, as the kidneys and liver are not developed enough to get rid of drugs.
+- If puppies are still nursing, use Amoxicillin/Clavamox until they are over four weeks old, as the kidneys and liver are not developed enough to get rid of drugs.

-- Electrolytes in water treat a number of dog needs.
+- Electrolytes for Pet First Aid Electrolytes in water treat a number of dog needs.
 In litters with diarrhea, the puppies need electrolytes to keep them from dehydrating.
 Puppies probably won't die from the virus or bacteria, but they can die from the resulting dehydration.
 Electrolytes also have enough sugar to keep puppies from becoming hypoglycemic.
 They are also helpful for "slow to wean" puppies, helping with the stress of weaning.
-Most electrolytes will work, and they're inexpensive and easy to use.
-Electramine powder or Rebound OES are both good choices.

-- Wraps & Bandages are essential for bleeding cuts.
+- Wraps & Bandages for Dogs and Cats Wraps and bandages are essential for bleeding cuts.
 Use the wraps that stick only to themselves and not to the dog's skin, like Co-flex bandages.
 Don't apply too tightly.
 You should be able to fit a finger under easily.
 You will also need gauze to put on the wound—2 x 2" pads for smaller breeds and 4 x 4" pads for larger breeds.
 To keep bandages clean and accessible, store them in Ziploc bags.

-- Tissue Adhesives like Vetbond are helpful for cut ears, dewclaws, tail docks and any place you need to hold a wound together.
+- How to Use Tissue Adhesives on Dogs and Cats Tissue adhesives like Vetbond are helpful for cut ears, dewclaws, tail docks and any place you need to hold a wound together.
 Apply a tourniquet with a hemostat and rubber band to stop bleeding, dry the tissue with gauze and apply the tissue glue in small amounts.
 Give it a few seconds and remove the tourniquet.

-- Suture/Needle Combos are great for tying off arteries and umbilicals, or stitching a gaping wound.
+- Suture/Needle Combos for Dogs and Cats Suture/Needle Combos are great for tying off arteries and umbilicals, or stitching a gaping wound.
 Talk to your veterinarian to check your skill level and learn how to use them.

-- Instruments can be endless, but the minimum you should have on hand includes two hemostats and a bandage scissors.
+- Pet First Aid Instruments Instruments can be endless, but the minimum you should have on hand includes two hemostats and a bandage scissors.
 Hemostats can be used to clamp a bleeding artery or remove dewclaws, while the bandage scissors safely fits under wraps and other materials without cutting the skin.

 - Exam Gloves should be used to protect your hands during cleaning, repro exams or delivery.